nthomson-pivotal/pcf-paasify/README.md

 - Provision valid SSL certificates via Lets Encrypt for every common HTTPS endpoint
 - Allow you to cleanly tear down all infrastructure via `terraform destroy`

-When the Terraform run completes, there will be a fully working PCF PAS installation.
+When the Terraform run completes there will be a fully working PCF PAS installation, with endpoint information available from Terraform outputs.

 ## What?